XBigTK13X/cooking-recipes/scratch.md

     1 teaspoon Kosher salt

+# Cupcakes

+Made a big batch for kat's work.
+Strawberry cake mix (Pillsbury, but their all the same).
+Sub milk for water.
+Bake in silicon molds set on a baking sheet lined with a silicon liner.
+325 for 19 minutes.
+Let them cool enough to tough and then turn them out onto a cooling rack to cool completely.

+Take two cans off the shelf strawberry frosting.
+Whip in some strawberry extract, pinch of salt, one can cream cheese, and a couple tablespoons of powdered sugar to taste.
+Whip as much air as it will hold and then pipe it onto the cupcakes.
+Drop a dollop of peach jam in the middle of each frosting swirl.
+If you blend the peach jam, it will be too liquid and need thickening.

 # Biscuits

 This is the third or fourth recipe I've tried.
 Its the only one that's any good.
 Really close to a perfect biscuit.
 I like using a pizza cutter to make square biscuits, that way the dough doesn't need to be rerolled.
 I do try to trim the edges to allow even rising.